 How do I become a teacher?
 I already have a bachelor’s degree.

 Teacher certification in Washington is two-fold.
-Teacher candidates must complete the requirements for at least one endorsement, the area the candidate wants to teach, and a state-approved teacher preparation program.
-Washington State University offers more than twenty endorsement programs and offers teacher preparation programs at the undergraduate and graduate level.
+Teacher candidates must complete the requirements for at least one endorsement, the area the candidate wants to teach, and a state-approved teacher education program.
+Washington State University offers more than twenty endorsement programs and offers teacher education programs at the undergraduate and graduate levels.
 The number of credits required for each endorsement varies, but they are roughly equivalent to a major.

-How long does it take to be a teacher if I have a bachelor’s degree?
+How long does it take to become a teacher if I have a bachelor’s degree?

-The length of time it takes a teacher candidate to complete certification requirements vary person to person.
-If the candidate has a bachelor’s degree in an approved endorsement area they may only need to take a couple courses, pass the content exam to qualify for the endorsement, and complete a teacher preparation program.
-If a person wants to be endorsed in an area they do not have formal education in, it could take two years to complete the endorsement requirements plus a teacher preparation program.
+The length of time it takes a teacher candidate to complete certification requirements vary from person to person.
+If the candidate has a bachelor’s degree in an approved endorsement area they may only need to take a couple of courses, pass the content exam to qualify for the endorsement, and complete a teacher education program.
+If a person wants to be endorsed in an area in which they do not have formal education, it could take two years to complete the endorsement requirements in addition to a teacher education program.

 What is the fastest route to be a teacher?